 For energy production, the team installed solar panels on the building’s roof—with additional solar panels installed on an adjacent carport to accommodate the amount of solar energy needed to offset expected facility operations.
 The carport also offers an additional benefit: covered parking to help keep patients’ cars cooler during the hot summer days in Georgia.

 “We’ve been focused on our 2025 Environmental, Social and Governance (ESG) goals and we see this center as a way for DaVita to continue leveraging the latest technologies to elevate our innovative building capabilities,” DaVita’s senior director of energy and sustainability, Jeffrey Wilzbacher says.

-The Covington Mill center will support in-center hemodialysis, with 17 chairs for patients to receive treatment, and is slated to begin treating patients later this year.
+The Covington Mill center will support in-center hemodialysis, with 17 chairs for patients to receive treatment, and will begin treating patients and generating renewable energy in April.

 DaVita’s energy and sustainability team is actively evaluating the Covington Mill center to better understand how reproducible it is, as well as analyzing ways to potentially improve the design from an environmental and financial standpoint.

 "This project was an effort to show how operations can grow without growing its carbon footprint.
 Findings from this project will give us a better understanding of the opportunities to potentially build more net-zero clinics," Wilzbacher says.